Let's be honest. How many people actually want to be on a diet?

 Some people truly do need to eat three big meals everyday, and that's perfectly fine.
 The best thing you can do is listen to your body and adjust your fasting plans according to what it responds best to.

-Effects Of Fasting On Exercise
+Effects On Exercise

 Intermittent fasting can have positive effects on your exercise and strength training regimes.
 Unlike other diets, intermittent fasting causes you to lose less muscle mass, and the it becomes more effective when paired with endurance exercise.